Hardwick's gardens - a carnival of colour

 Working your way along the paths in the West Court you'll pass a spectrum of colour provided by annuals.
 Starting from the gatehouse with white flowers, to the deep reds and purples by the house.
-During June a series of pop-up talks from our garden's team will give you the chance to find out more about the colours of this part of the gardens and Gertrude Jekyll's influence on the planting.
+It was here that the famous Gertrude Jekyll's helped influence the planting.

-Normally at this time of year the south borders are in full bloom but the earlier cold weather has meant things are a little bit behind.
-But come late May, early June the borders are filled with pale and golden yellows, vivid purples, indigos, violets and burgundys.
+The south borders are in full bloom, filled with pale and golden yellows, vivid purples, indigos, violets and burgundys.

 Roses of the East

 Duchess Evelyn (the last Lady of Hardwick) helped to create what you see today in the East Court.
-In the 1950s she introduced shrub roses into the borders.
-Their muted, pastel shades and scent are a joy in June.
+In the 1950s she introduced shrub roses into the borders, with their muted, pastel shades and delicious scent.

 Green and pleasant produce

-The cold winter has meant the veggies aren't as far on as they would normally be.
-But as the season warms up you'll find verdent swathes throughout the well-stocked vegetable and herb gardens, which produce from both is used daily in the Great Barn Restaurant.
-There will be bright green peas, mangetout, yellow dwarf beans, and courgettes amongst other things, which will be ripe for picking later in June.
+You'll find verdent swathes throughout the well-stocked vegetable and herb gardens, which produce from both is used daily in the Great Barn Restaurant.
+Bright green peas, mangetout, yellow dwarf beans, and courgettes amongst other things will work their way into the kitchens.

 The herb garden - one of the finest in the country - grows both culinary and medicinal herbs, which would have been used to help cure or sooth ailments in Bess' time.
-You can find out more about some of these plants and their uses at a special talk on 5 and 12 June (later dates also available).
+Later in September you can find out more about some of these plants and their uses at a some special talks.

 Stop and relax